 Further details regarding staff induction and training are outlined in Section 5 of the CEMP.

 6.3 Inspections

-A review and inspections of identified 'no-go zones' and activities with the potential to impact Aboriginal and non-Indigenous heritage will occur as required for the duration of the Project.
+Inspections of identified 'no-go zones' and activities with the potential to impact Aboriginal and non-Indigenous heritage will occur as required for the duration of the Project.